 But pages with fewer than 10,000 followers got 60% fewer clicks when they posted twice per day.
 For those pages, once a day is best.
 And on Twitter, some people say you should be posting between 3 and 30 times per day!

 Then there’s the time of day to consider as well.
 You need to make sure to post when you have the most active followers.
-And that may be different for Instagram, Facebook, and Twitter.
+And that may be different for promoting on Instagram, Facebook, and Twitter.

 But the most important thing of all is consistency.
 Posting daily is vital to ensuring your customers don’t forget about you, and the algorithms don’t bury your content.
 And the way to make all of this content and planning easy is to use a social media scheduling tool.
 Programs like, , and let you schedule your posts in advance.
 Then they’ll publish automatically at your pre-set time.